Bartlomiej-Brodawka/WarriorAndKnight/README.md

 ## Lancers Implementation

-Creation of new class - Lancer with ability do pierce through first enemy and hit second enemy.
+Creation of new class - Lancer with ability to pierce through first enemy and hit second enemy.
+Writing parameterized unit tests, granual test and logging.

+## Healers Implementation

+Creation of new class - Healer with ability to heal soldier in front of him.
 Writing parameterized unit tests, granual test and logging.